g0rdan/vgv_weather_app/README.md

 │   └── view
 ```

-I think it is pretty self-explanatory. `repository`, `models` or even `view` migth not be in the feature.
+I think it is pretty self-explanatory. `repository`, `models` or even `view` might not be in the feature.
 The mandatory part is `bloc/cubit` since it descibses business logic.

 ---